Win93Tweaks/defaultcss/README.md

 # defaultcss
-Theme for Windows 93 that makes it look more accurate
+Windows 2000 theme for Windows 93